imgag/ngs-bits/doc/GSvarServer/index.md

         > make build_3rdparty build_libs_release build_server_release

+5. Check for the NGSD database schema changes: outdated database may cause serious problems i.e. unstable client or server, freezes, crashes.
+Open `GSvar` app, go to `NGSD` -> `Admin` -> `Maintanance` menu, select `Compare structure of test and production` and press `Execute`.
+Soon you will see what has been changed in the database schema.
+You will have to adjust your database accordingly.

-5. The the new version of the server is reday to be used now.
+6. The the new version of the server is reday to be used now.

 ### How do I start a development instance of the GSvarServer?